wavemaker/docs/learn/app-development/ui-design/page-creation.md

 1. **Page** – which can be loaded independently in the application.
 These act as a route within the application when associated with navigation events.
 2. **Partial** - these have to be associated with a component within a page.
 Usually, a part of the page which is common across the app like a header or a left navigation, are implemented as a single partial and used across all app pages.
+3. **Popover** - Popover, also known as pop-up, can be built as a portion of a page, reusable and contains UI elements with data binding (e.g.: drill down details, pop-up menus etc.).
+These can be built like a partial page, but have pop-up based interaction.

 ## Page Title